Human Resources Coordinator

 The functions listed below are those that represent the majority of the time spent working in this position.
 Management may assign additional functions as necessary.

-- Maintain confidential employee records related to payroll, benefits, and leave.
+• Maintain confidential employee records related to benefits and leave.

-- Stays up to date on changes in federal, state, and local laws affecting payroll, benefits, and leave.
+• Stays up to date on changes in federal, state, and local laws affecting benefits and leave.

 Minimum Education and Experience Requirements

-Bachelor's degree in Human Resources, Business Administration, or a related field is preferred. • Proven experience in payroll, benefits, and/or leave administration is essential. • Knowledge of HRIS (Human Resources Information System) and payroll software.
+Bachelor's degree in Human Resources, Business Administration, or a related field is preferred.
+Benefits and Leave Administration certification preferred.
+Proven experience in benefits and/or leave administration is essential.
+Knowledge of HRIS (Human Resources Information System) and payroll software.

 Additional Requirements